seanchayes/featured-image-admin-thumb/README.md

 After checking that the plugin is enabled, be sure to click Screen Options if you don't immediately see the column and ensure "Thumb" has a checkmark next to it

+### My thumbnail column shows posts with blank areas in the thumb column
+During testing I found that if a post has a featured image assigned but does not show a thumbnail it was because the image file is missing it will show up blank within the sorted posts that do show thumbnails

 ### Screenshots

 1. This shows the Thumb column in the All Pages/Posts admin view and in this case a thumbnail is available and shown.
 There would be a blank space if no thumbnail was found for the post or page.
 2. If the column is not showing in your All Posts/Pages view this shows you where you can check to see that the "Thumb" column is selected to be displayed
+3. Shows the change icon located next to a featured image/thumb indicating it can be changed inline without having to edit the content item first
+4. Shows the default display when no sorting is set on the thumb column
+5. Shows the thumb column when sorted ascending
+6. Shows the thumb column when sorted descending

 ### Changelog
 == Changelog ==
+####1.6 (2021-03-30) ####
+* Addresses plugin conflict when using Gutenberg editor and ACF [Conflict with ACF](https://wordpress.org/support/topic/conflict-with-acf-11/)

+#### 1.5.3 (2019-07-01) ####
+* Addresses thumb column dislay issue with EDD Frontend Submissions [Plugin not working with EDD](https://wordpress.org/support/topic/plugin-not-working-with-edd/)

 #### 1.5.2 (2018-09-26) ####
 * Addresses an issue where in Excerpt view where the displayed thumbnail did not represent the thumbnail in the post.
 Switching to List view, however, the thumbnail showed correctly.